mechanicious/tableman/README.md

 ## What's included
 These are things you might want to exclude from your package if you already have them.
+> Note: For foreign libraries default mappings are used so for example Laravel 4 Collection would be mapped to Illuminate\Support\Collection

-* Laravel 4 Collection API
+* Laravel 4 Collection
 * Laravel 4 helper methods
+* Tests

 ## Tableman usecases
 * Apply filters based on cell's content